Motivation-and-Behaviour/SquareEyes/docs/coding_manual/ethics/guidelines.md

 **All images used in disseminated material must have any identifying features (e.g., faces, usernames, street names, business and school names) blurred or blocked out of the image.**

-This guidelines is not relevant to coders.
+This guideline is not relevant to coders.
 It specifies the circumstances under which an image could be disseminated.